Eats 'n Drinks

 Pretty close to Jakes this is one of the best brunches in Palm Springs.
 It has a bacon flight!
 A bit of a gimmick but fun none the less.
 You can’t book, so get there early to grab a spot.
 The lines get long at the weekends.
 Get up early, walk your pup and be there for opening!

 The best Mexican food in town by a country mile.
 On the higher end, when you need that South-of-the-border fix, but worth the dime drop.
-Street tacos are our general go-to and Elaine loves the corn side dish.
+Street tacos are our general go-to and folks seem to go wild for the corn side dish (I don't particularly like corn but I thought I'd share).
 Wide selection of margs, to wash down the spice.
-A new sister restaurant to Tac-quila just opened downtown, close to the Marilyn statue.
+A newish sister restaurant to Tac-quila has opened downtown, close to the Marilyn statue.
 It's called Clandestino and essentially has the same menu.
 Both are really nice spaces and have good bars for cocktails, if you're not into a sit-down meal.

 Owned by the same folks as Tac-quila this downtown restaurant is one of our favorite spots in Palm Springs.
 It’s classic French food and has a prix fixe menu.
 The menu changes every couple of weeks based on what’s in season.
 You generally get the choice of between 3 or 4 apps, entrees and desserts.
 It’s excellent value given the quality of the food.
 We’ve always eaten outside and there’s usually live music at the weekends.
 This can be a bit odd: one time there was a woman with a beat-box doing jazz versions of 1980s new wave songs.
 If you ever want to hear Personal Jesus by Depeche Mode, in the style of Nina Simone, this could be your place.